Why should you think about changing course towards a product-led growth strategy?

 Considering a sales-led environment requires a skilled sales team, if you factor in the hiring, onboarding, and enabling of a new team member, and add that to the fact that it can take a few months for a salesperson to build a strong pipeline and convert an opportunity, you're looking at quite the investment.Ryan Nutley, Director of Sales Engineering at Datadog.

-When your product is the main customer magnet, you can run a tight ship with only a handful of employees (like Twilio).
+When your product is the main customer magnet, you can run a tight ship with only a handful of employees (like Twilio) as the core of business growth.

-It gives you space in your budget to reinvest your profit to boost customer experience and strengthen your product magnet.
+It gives you space in your budget to re-invest your profit to create an excellent customer experience and strengthen your product magnet.
+You'll develop the disruptive growth strategy people will one day write about.

 Shorter sales cycles